A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Things to know before visiting Balandra Beach

-• You can only enter in two timeslots, morning and afternoon.
-You can enter both
+• You can only enter during two timeslots, morning and afternoon.
+You can enter both but need to leave in between.

-• Be courteous of other visitors and don’t play loud music
+• Be courteous to other visitors and don’t play loud music.

 Balandra’s beaches are surrounded by cacti-strewn mountains